-When we eat, our bodies digest the food and converts sugars into energy, proteins into body cells and so on.
-When we breathe, our lungs absorb Oxygen from the air we breathe in, and uses the oxygen to enrich our blood.
+When we eat, our bodies digest the food and convert sugars into energy, proteins into body cells, and so on.
+When we breathe, our lungs absorb oxygen from the air we breathe in and uses the oxygen to enrich our blood.
 All these activities in our bodies are chemical activities.
-Their end results can not be reversed.
+Their results can not be reversed.

 Can you think of ten more?